 - basil flowers: similar flavour to basil leaves, but stronger.

-- chamomile: best known for its use in drinks and teas, but also very good for syrups, with root vegetables, and fish.
+- chamomile: best known for its use in drinks and teas, but also very good for syrups, with root vegetables, fish and for sweet baking.

 - citrus blossoms: a mild sweet citrus flavour which works in both sweet and savoury dishes.

-- cornflower: a subtle mix of sweet and spicy.
+- cornflower: a subtle mix of sweet and spicy, great in salads.

-- courgette flowers: best cooked (a traditional way is to stuff them, batter then, and fry them).
+- courgette flowers: best cooked (a traditional way is to stuff them, batter them, and fry them).

 - elderberry: great for drinks and syrups, and baking.
 Also good with fish.

 - hibiscus: great for drinks, sweet baking, and paired with fruits.

 - honeysuckle: a very delicate sweet flavour, good for syrups and drinks.

 - jasmine: good for drinks, syrups, and with fish.

 - lavender: great with stone fruits and berries, chocolate, in cold and hot drinks, and with fatty fish (salmon with lavender is a treat).